 Are undermount drawer slides better?

-While it is always tough to say something is “best”, when it comes to drawer slides the undermount slides are indeed best.
-Because they are hidden from sight, have the best design for soft closing and are easily the quietest drawer slides you can’t go wrong with undermounts for new drawers.
-They are, however, not best for retrofits unless you are replacing the same brands.
+While it is always tough to say something is “best,” when it comes to drawer slides, the undermount slides are indeed best.
+Because they are hidden from sight, have the best design for soft closing, and are easily the quietest drawer slides, you can’t go wrong with under mounts for new drawers.
+However, they are only best for retrofits if you replace the same brands.

 What is the difference between undermount and bottom mount drawer slides?

-First of all, drawer slide names are confusing.
+First of all, drawer slide names need to be clarified.
 Undermount drawer slides are best thought of as being 100% “under” the drawer so that the sides of the drawer will never show the slide.
 Bottom mount slides, however, are screwed to the bottom of the drawer edge but are visible on the bottom side of the drawer.
-And, bottom mound slides are usually partial extension and will not feature soft closing.
+And bottom mound slides are usually partial extensions and will not feature a soft closing.

 Do they make soft closing center mount slides?